Air2air/northworks/public/content/c-art-heggie.md

 endowed with great emotional color and significance.
 Often this rare musical skill adds a strong psychological dimension as well, thereby transporting mere words up to a profound level.

-Heggie, with the expert help of the Pacific Chorale and the Pacific Symphony, made such a thing happen on Sunday [November 5, 2006] at the sumptuous new Segerstrom Concert Hall in Orange County's Performing Arts Complex during the premiere of one of his new works, *Seeking Higher Ground*, which he describes as "a theater piece for chorus and orchestra."
+Heggie, with the expert help of the Pacific Chorale and the Pacific Symphony, made such a thing happen on Sunday. at the sumptuous new Segerstrom Concert Hall in Orange County's Performing Arts Complex during the premiere of one of his new works, *Seeking Higher Ground*, which he describes as "a theater piece for chorus and orchestra."